-- (a) A clear definition of what constitutes an environmental emergency incident or near miss for the petroleum activity. - (b) Consideration of the risks caused by the petroleum activity including the impact of flooding and other natural events on the petroleum activity. - (c) Response procedures to be implemented to prevent or minimise the risks of environmental harm occurring. - (d) The practices and procedures to be employed to restore the environment or mitigate any environmental harm caused. - (e) Procedures to investigate causes and impacts including impact monitoring programs for releases to waters and/or land. - (f) Training of staff to enable them to effectively respond. - (g) Procedures to notify the administering authority, local government and any potentially impacted landholder.
+- (b) Consideration of the risks caused by the petroleum activity including the impact of flooding and other natural events on the petroleum activity. - (c) Response procedures to be implemented to prevent or minimise the risks of environmental harm occurring. - (d) The practices and procedures to be employed to restore the environment or mitigate any environmental harm caused. - (e) Procedures to investigate causes and impacts including impact monitoring programs for releases to waters and/or land. - (f) Training of staff to enable them to effectively respond. - (g) Procedures to notify the administering authority, local government and any potentially impacted landholder.

-A14 Maintenance of plant and equipment
+Maintenance of plant and equipment

-All plant and equipment must be maintained and operated in their proper and effective condition.

-- A15 The following infrastructure must be signed with a unique reference name or number in such a way that it is clearly observable: - (a) regulated dams and low consequence dams - (b) exploration, appraisal and development wells - (c) water treatment facilities - (d) sewage treatment facilities - (e) specifically authorised discharge points to air and waters - (f) any chemical storage facility associated with the environmentally relevant activity of chemical storage - (g) field compressor stations - (h) central compressor stations - (i) gas processing facilities; and - (j) pipeline compressor stations. - A16 Measures to prevent fauna being harmed from entrapment must be implemented during the construction and operation of well infrastructure, dams and pipeline trenches.
+- All plant and equipment must be maintained and operated in their proper and effective condition. - A12 The following infrastructure must be signed with a unique reference name or number in such a way that it is clearly observable: - (a) regulated dams and low consequence dams - (b) exploration, appraisal and development wells - (c) water treatment facilities - (d) sewage treatment facilities - (e) specifically authorised discharge points to air and waters - (f) any chemical storage facility associated with the environmentally relevant activity of chemical storage - (g) field compressor stations - (h) central compressor stations - (i) gas processing facilities; and - (j) pipeline compressor stations. - A13 Measures to prevent fauna being harmed from entrapment must be implemented during the construction and operation of well infrastructure, dams and pipeline trenches.

-A17 Complaints
+Complaints

-Petroleum activities must not cause environmental nuisance at a sensitive place, other than where an alternative arrangement is in place.
+A14 Petroleum activities must not cause environmental nuisance at a sensitive place, other than where an alternative arrangement is in place.

-A18 Documentation
+Documentation

-A certification must be prepared by a suitably qualified person within 30 business days of completing every plan, procedure, program and report required to be developed under this environmental authority, which demonstrates that:
+- A15 A certification must be prepared by a suitably qualified person within 30 business days of completing every plan, procedure, program and report required to be developed under this environmental authority, which demonstrates that: - (a) relevant material, including current published guidelines (where available) have been considered in the written document - (b) the content of the written document is accurate and true; and - (c) the document meets the requirements of the relevant conditions of the environmental authority. - A16 All plans, procedures, programs, reports and methodologies required under this environmental authority must be written and implemented.

-- relevant material, including current published guidelines (where available) have been considered in the written document - (b) the content of the written document is accurate and true; and - (c) the document meets the requirements of the relevant conditions of the environmental authority. - A19 All plans, procedures, programs, reports and methodologies required under this environmental authority must be written and implemented. - A20 All documents required to be developed under this environmental authority must be kept for five (5) years. - A21 All documents required to be prepared, held or kept under this environmental authority must be provided to the administering authority upon written request within the requested timeframe. - A22 A record of all complaints must be kept including the date, complainant's details, source, reason for the complaint, description of investigations and actions undertaken in resolving the complaint.
+- A17 All documents required to be developed under this environmental authority must be kept for five (5) years. - A18 All documents required to be prepared, held or kept under this environmental authority must be provided to the administering authority upon written request within the requested timeframe. - A19 A record of all complaints must be kept including the date, complainant's details, source, reason for the complaint, description of investigations and actions undertaken in resolving the complaint.

-A23 Third Party Audit
+Third Party Audit